Surgery for Merkel cell carcinoma

 Initial skin biopsy

-In many cases, a skin biopsy is done to remove a suspicious spot even before the doctor suspects it might be MCC (see “How is Merkel cell carcinoma diagnosed?”).
+In many cases, a skin biopsy is done to remove a suspicious spot even before the doctor suspects it might be MCC (see Tests for Merkel cell carcinoma).
 This can be thought of as a type of surgery (especially if an excisional biopsy is done), but it’s not considered adequate treatment for MCC.
 If MCC is diagnosed from the biopsy, a wide excision (described below) is used to remove more skin and other tissues in the area.

 Sentinel lymph node biopsy (SLNB)

-Even in people who have MCC with no obvious spread of the cancer to nearby lymph nodes (or distant organs), about 1 out of 3 will have cancer cells in their lymph nodes when the nodes are looked at with a microscope.
-Because of this, a sentinel lymph node biopsy (described in “How is Merkel cell carcinoma diagnosed?”) is typically a very important part of determining the stage of the cancer.
+Even in people who have MCC with no obvious spread to nearby lymph nodes (or distant organs), about 1 out of 3 will have cancer cells in their lymph nodes when the nodes are looked at with a microscope.
+Because of this, a sentinel lymph node biopsy (described in Tests for Merkel cell carcinoma) is typically a very important part of determining the stage of the cancer.

 Whenever possible, it’s important that the SLNB be done before a wide excision is used to remove more skin and other tissues from the main tumor site.
 This helps ensure the results of the SLNB are accurate.

 If cancer cells are found in the sentinel node, the remaining lymph nodes in this area are often removed and looked at, too.
 This is known as a lymph node dissection (see below).
 Radiation therapy might be given to the area after the lymph node dissection.
-(In some cases radiation might even be used instead of doing a lymph node dissection.)
+(Sometimes radiation might even be used instead of doing a lymph node dissection.)

 When a diagnosis of MCC is made by skin biopsy, the tumor site will most likely need to be excised (surgically cut out) again to help make sure the cancer has been removed completely.
 This fairly minor surgery might cure MCC if it hasn’t spread beyond the skin.